 - Developing critical health psychology perspectives

 We will welcome presentations on any health-related topic with a critical angle.
-We encourage you to get together with your students and other colleagues to form a symposium of talks on a theme of your choosing or one of the above themes.
+We also encourage you to get together with others to form a symposium of talks on a theme of your choosing or one of the above themes.